I have a revised and updated 2022 guide here.

-Inverted and color corrected raw capture of a 35mm frame.
 In this post, I present a simple and inexpensive solution for digitizing and inverting/color correcting film negatives.
-My goal is to cut through all of the BS out there on photo forums (you know, about how great Vuescan is or how you need to buy some Photoshop plug-in to get great color from your negatives) and show you how easy it can be to get great results.
+My goal is to cut through all of the BS out there on photo forums (e.g., about the wonders of VueScan or why you need a $650 negative holder/copy stand) and show you how easy it can be to get great results.

 I hope this information will convince you that “your camera is the best scanner” and helps you to get started, but if you plan to do much of this at all, I highly recommend Peter Krogh’s multimedia book, Digitizing Your Photos With Your Camera and Lightroom.

 I grew up with film because I was born in 1974.
 I was never all that interested in photography, but I did have cameras and take pictures, so I used film.
 Mostly I remember using cheap 110 film cameras as a kid-we didn’t have anything nicer.
 My dad had some kind of SLR, but I was not allowed to touch it.
 As a teenager, I had a couple of Canon Snappy point and shoots which I thought were great, then when I got married my wife had a nice automatic SLR with a zoom lens (a Chinon Genesis).
 Unfortunately I never really appreciated that camera (although she took some fantastic images with it) because digital cameras were becoming mainstream at that time and had the big advantage (to my mind) that the photos were on the computer.
 I got my first digital camera in 2003 (a 4-megapixel Olympus point and shoot) and didn’t touch a film camera again for 14 years.